sumanth8ch/OnlineCalculator-CI-CD/README.md

 In this project, Continous Integration(CI) is implemented using Git as well as CI/CD is also implemented using Jenkins.
-The CI implementation using Git is done based on the python-package.yml file in .github/workflows directory.
+The CI implementation using Git is done by writing the python-package.yml file which is in .github/workflows directory.
-CI/CD pipeline is created based on the Jenkinsfile to be implemented using the Jenkins server.
+CI/CD pipeline is created based on the written Jenkinsfile which is implemented using the Jenkins server.

 This a flask-based online calculator based on REST API implemented by integrating different Microservices.
 It performs the microservices like: